Elliott Gould: 1980s

 In 1980, Gould starred in the romantic comedy film Falling in Love Again (1980), alongside Susannah York.
-Gould also made two films for Disney, The Last Flight of Noah's Ark (1980) and The Devil and Max Devlin (1982).
+Gould also made two films for Disney, The Last Flight of Noah's Ark (1980) and The Devil and Max Devlin (1981).
 Gould chose to return to Broadway with The Guys in the Truck in 1983 but left the production after the first week of previews, replaced by Harris Laskawy.
 The play closed on opening night.

 Gould transitioned to television acting.
-From 1984 to 1986 Gould appeared on the CBS medical sitcom E/R playing the role of Dr. Howard Sheinfeld for 23 episodes.
+From 1984 to 1985 Gould appeared on the CBS medical sitcom E/R playing the role of Dr. Howard Sheinfeld for 23 episodes.
 He appeared in 1986 The Twilight Zone episode: "The Misfortune Cookie".
 He also starred in the HBO television film Conspiracy: The Trial of the Chicago 8 (1987) playing criminal defense lawyer Leonard Weinglass.
-The film was directed and written by Jeremy Kagan and starred Carl Lumby, Peter Boyle, Robert Loggia, Martin Sheen, and Billy Zane.
+The film was directed and written by Jeremy Kagan and starred Carl Lumbly, Peter Boyle, Robert Loggia, Martin Sheen, and Billy Zane.
 He also continued acting in guest star roles on shows such as Murder, She Wrote.
 He continued to act in film, though his roles tended to be less impactful than those from preceding decades: he had leading roles in films such as Inside Out (1986) and Dangerous Love (1988) and he played a supporting role to Whoopi Goldberg in The Telephone (1988).

 1990s

 Over time, Gould began to act more frequently in supporting roles.
 He received critical praise for his performance as an aging mobster in Warren Beatty's 1991 film Bugsy and once again performed a cameo as "himself" in Robert Altman's The Player (1992).

 During the 1990s, Gould continued starring in guest roles in shows such as L.A.
 Law, Moon Over Miami, Lois & Clark: The New Adventures of Superman and Diagnosis: Murder.
-He also became known to a new generation of viewers thanks to a recurring role as Jack Geller, the father of Courteney Cox and David Schwimmer's characters Monica and Ross, on the NBC sitcom Friends, first appearing in 1994 and in twenty total episodes over the course of the show's run.
+He co-starred with Michael McKean in Billy Crystal's 1991 six-part HBO comedy miniseries Sessions.
+He also became known to a new generation of viewers thanks to a recurring role as Jack Geller, the father of Courteney Cox's and David Schwimmer's characters Monica and Ross, on the NBC sitcom Friends, first appearing in 1994 and in twenty total episodes over the course of the show's run.

 Around the same time he took a more dramatic role, as the boyfriend of the protagonist's mother, in the controversial drama American History X (1998) starring Edward Norton.
+While first reading the script, he believed the movie was a comedy similar to The Great Dictator, until he read the part where Norton's character curb stomps a black man.